dwildstr/hitomezashi-explorer/README.md

 ## TODO

-* Add an export to PNG, SVG, and TikZ source code feature
+* Add PNG and SVG export capabilities
 * Fix the preset dialog (which goes weird from the second instantiation on)
-* Make enclave-depth calculation more efficient

 ## Warnings